CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 Myth #4: “All refrigerant is the same.”
 Truth: Modern cars use R-134a or newer R-1234yf.
 Using wrong type causes damage.
 Your mechanic knows which your vehicle requires.

-Expert AC Repair in North Canton
+AC and Heat Repair in North Canton

-Car AC problems in North Canton?
-Contact your local mechanic at CPR 4 Your Car.
-Call (440) 667-8281 or visit us at 8373 Cleveland Ave NW Unit A, North Canton, OH 44720.
-Professional AC repair by experienced mechanics serving North Canton since 2009.
+Car AC not blowing cold in North Canton?
+Bring it to Nick at CPR 4 Your Car.
+Call (330) 818-7120 or stop by 8373 Cleveland Ave NW Unit A, North Canton, OH 44720.
+Honest AC and heat repair in North Canton since 2009.

 Back to All Posts